greshake/llm-security/README.md

 > "... a language model is a Turing-complete weird machine running programs written in natural language; when you do retrieval, you are not 'plugging updated facts into your AI', you are actually downloading random new unsigned blobs of code from the Internet (many written by adversaries) and casually executing them on your LM with full privileges.
 This does not end well." - [Gwern Branwen on LessWrong](https://www.lesswrong.com/posts/jtoPawEhLNXNxvgTT/bing-chat-is-blatantly-aggressively-misaligned?commentId=AAC8jKeDp6xqsZK2K)

 We present a new class of vulnerabilities and impacts stemming from "indirect prompt injection" affecting language models integrated with applications.
 Our demos currently span GPT-4 (Bing and synthetic apps) using ChatML, GPT-3 & LangChain based apps in addition to proof-of-concepts for attacks on code completion engines like Copilot.
 We expect these attack vectors to also apply to ChatGPT plugins and other LLMs integrated into applications.
+We show that prompt injections are not just a curiosity but rather a significant roadblock to the deployment of LLMs.

 *This repo serves as a proof of concept for findings discussed in our [**Paper on ArXiv**](https://arxiv.org/abs/2302.12173) [(PDF direct link)](https://arxiv.org/pdf/2302.12173.pdf)*